 - Federal Direct Subsidized Loans.

 A Federal Direct Subsidized Loan is available to help meet financial need after other resources are subtracted or to the annual maximum loan limit, whichever is lower.
 Interest begins to accrue for the student six months after the student graduates or ceases to be enrolled at least half-time.
-Federal Direct Subsidized loans do not accrue interest until loan repayment begins.
+Federal Direct Subsidized loans accrue interest after graduation or period of non-attendance.

 - Federal Direct Unsubsidized Loans.